Charlie-robin/ci-cd-aws/readme.md

-Triggering Jenkins via Githun repo update
+Triggering Jenkins Build from push to repo